velartrill/velartrill.github.io/orig/spirals/winterfall/eyes-of-the-storm.md

 “Seli doesn’t talk much,” Lena says, patting me on the back.
 “Language was never her strong suit, and she’s always been very… focused.”

-Suddenly, coughs — Vi's chest is moving suddenly; she's convulsing, hacking and coughing and gasping for breath. *“Wr-Wren…?”* she chokes out, voice full of terror and confusion as she desperately calls my name, curling her body up into the fetal position.
+Suddenly, coughs — Vi's chest is moving on its own she's convulsing, hacking and coughing and gasping for breath. *“Wr-Wren…?”* she chokes out, voice full of terror and confusion as she desperately calls my name, curling her body up into the fetal position.

 *“Vi!”* I grab her by the shoulders, kiss her frantically on the forehead.
 “Vi, I'm here; I'm right here, babe.
 Oh thank God, oh thank *God—”*